 The monitor phase of the continuum seems to be the start point for companies who are getting going with IoT.
-Examples could be companies who putting sensors on existing “things” to gain insight they did not have before or it could be people getting started with a more ambitious project deploying new “things” with sensors.
-Nonetheless the aim of monitor is for organizations to:
+Examples could be companies who putting sensors on existing “things” to gain the insight they did not have before or it could be people getting started with a more ambitious project deploying new “things” with sensors.
+Nonetheless, the aim of the monitor is for organizations to:

 The value here is providing awareness so people can start to make better decisions based on a data view they did not previously have access to.

 From a personal perspective, this is where most consumer wearables such as GPS tracking watches are today.
 I use a Garmin running watch and it captures huge amounts of data which I can display in a dashboard to help me make informed decisions about how my training is going and if I need to train more or less.
 Unfortunately, they do not do much else yet but I see signs some vendors are moving towards the Advise phase.